-- the progress, timing, and completion of preclinical testing and clinical trials in the U.S. for tissues and organs which are based on our BioInk, VergenixSTR and VergenixFG or any future pipeline product; - selling and marketing activities undertaken in connection with the commercialization of VergenixSTR and VergenixFG and any other products; - the costs of upscaling our manufacturing capabilities; - costs involved in the development of distribution channels, and for an effective sales and marketing organization, for the commercialization of our products in Europe; - the time and costs involved in obtaining regulatory approvals and any delays we may encounter as a result of evolving regulatory requirements or adverse results with respect to any of these products;

-- the number of potential new products we identify and decide to develop; and - the costs involved in filing patent applications and maintaining and enforcing patents or defending against claims or infringements raised by third parties.
+- the number of potential new products we identify and decide to develop; - the progress, timing, and completion of preclinical testing and clinical trials in the U.S. for tissues and organs which are based on our BioInk, medical aesthetics, and any future pipeline product; - selling and marketing activities undertaken in connection with the commercialization of our products; - the costs of upscaling our manufacturing capabilities; - costs involved in the development of distribution channels, and for an effective sales and marketing organization, for the commercialization of our products in Europe; - the time and costs involved in obtaining regulatory approvals and any delays we may encounter as a result of evolving regulatory requirements or adverse results with respect to any of these products; and - the costs involved in filing patent applications and maintaining and enforcing patents or defending against claims or infringements raised by third parties.